ismo-karkkainen/openapi-sourcetools/README.md

 ## openapi-addschemas

 Checks for presence of schma definitions first inside the schemas under "components/schemas", and then elsewhere in the document.
+Mappings under names "properties", "patternProperties", and "additionalProperties" are checked.
 For any definition found, adds a definition under "components/schemas" and replaces the original with a reference.

-This does not change existing schemas declared at level immediately under "components/schemas" that are practically identical to refer to one of them.
+This does not change existing schemas declared at level immediately under "components/schemas" that are practically identical to use references.
 The properties of objects will be changed to references.

 For simple types such as a string with no size or content limitations, output may appear annoying.
 For processing the document later, I think it is easier to detect that you have another string with different limitations and make a decision to treat it as a different type or provide a function to check the limitations, given a generic string, than to keep track of what you have already encountered when openapi-generate is being run.